-I have recently completed my PhD in the Design Department at Goldsmiths.
+I have recently completed a practice-based PhD at Goldsmiths, University of London.

 Two grants from the EPSRC Balance Network, have allowed me to run design led workshop sessions as part of my research.
 Material Desires explored the management of home and work identities.
 Conversation Pieces explored the complex role of smartphones during childcare.
 These design activities became core elements in my investigation.